 4 EXECUTIVE CERTIFICATE IN BUSINESS ADMINISTRATION

-The University of Notre Dam’s Mendoza School of Business at Indiana provides an Executive certificate course in Business administration which comprises many topics that are usually found in a traditional full-time MBA course.
-This eight-week online course is open for 24/7 access and includes topics such as marketing, finance, economics, accounting, management and many more.
-Similar to the MOOC courses at Wharton, this program is also taught by the same professors who are responsible for teaching the full-time MBA students in the university, thus maintaining a quality education through and through.
+The University of Notre Dame’s Mendoza School of Business at Indiana provides an Executive certificate course in Business administration, which comprises many topics usually found in a traditional full-time MBA course.
+This eight-week online course is open for 24/7 access and includes topics such as marketing, finance, economics, accounting, management, and many more.
+Similar to the MOOC courses at Wharton, this program is also taught by the same professors responsible for training full-time MBA students in the university, thus maintaining a quality education through and through.

 5 CREDENTIALS OF READINESS COURSE

-This again is an excellent alternative course to an MBA program which is created and offered by the pioneers of the MBA program in the world, Harvard Business School.
-The CORe is designed using topics on accounting, business analytics and economics.
-The most notable feature and benefit of this course is its credibility in the job market along with its role in the admission to a full-time MBA program.
-The mode of instruction is the same as used in the MBA classroom of Harvard where students are exposed to create solutions to a real corporate problem.
+This, again, is an excellent alternative course to an MBA program created and offered by the pioneers of the MBA program in the world, Harvard Business School.
+The CORe is designed using topics on accounting, business analytics, and economics.
+The most notable feature and benefit of this course is its credibility in the job market, and its role in the admission to a full-time MBA program.
+The mode of instruction is the same as used in the MBA classroom of Harvard, where students are exposed to creating solutions to a real corporate problem.

 6 ENTREPRENEURSHIP